Our rookie travel departure mistakes… and how you can avoid them!

 We began our first long-term family travelling adventure 3 weeks ago.
 And we made a lot of mistakes preparing for our departure!

 Anthony and I have travelled before, but its been about 20 years since we each went overseas.
 And we have travelled with our kids within Australia, but have never embarked on such a big trip that required packing up our house to rent it out.
-I have also been working hard on getting this blog established before we left, and put a lot of time into learning about blogging that could have been spent on travel organisation.
+I have also been working hard on getting this blog established before we left, and put a lot of time into learning about blogging that could have been spent on travel organisation (like reading more guides like this which outline how to plan a first overseas trip with kids).
 I guess that’s why so many things went wrong as we set off!
 But enough of the excuses, this all has happened now and we got through it.
 We have learnt a great deal already and we’re making less mistakes now!

 Pin this post for later: